-This priority convention requires ratifying states to declare and pursue an active policy designed to promote full, productive and freely chosen employment.
+This governance Convention requires ratifying states to declare and pursue an active policy designed to promote full, productive and freely chosen employment.
 Such a policy shall aim to ensure that there is work for all who are available for and are seeking work; that such work is as productive as possible; and that there is freedom of choice of employment and the fullest possible opportunity for each worker to qualify for, and to use his or her skills and endowments in, a job for which he or she is well suited, irrespective of race, colour, sex, religion, political opinion, national extraction or social origin.
 This policy shall take due account of the stage and level of economic development and the mutual relationships between employment objectives and other economic and social objectives, and shall be pursued by methods that are appropriate to national conditions and practices.
-The convention also requires member states to take measures to apply an employment policy and to consult workers' and employers' representatives.
+The Convention also requires member States to take measures to apply an employment policy in consultation with workers’ and employers’ representatives.

 - Further relevant instruments

 Page on the General Survey concerning employment instruments in light of the 2008 Declaration on Social Justice for a Fair Globalization (2010)

 Global Employment Agenda and Follow-up to the 2008 Declaration